Main Content Region

 Courses/Teaching

-Dr. Campbell teaches courses on intimate relationships, gender, families, parenting, positive psychology, personality, and race and racism.
-She also directs the Psychology Honors program,
+Dr. Campbell has taught courses on activism and advocacy, interpersonal relationships, positive psychology, gender, families, parenting, personality, and race and racism.

 Specialization